-By now, many of you will have moved into your rooms already.
 Whether you’re a first-year or a seasoned upperclassman, you’ve undoubtedly seen plenty of other people’s dorm decor, and have mentally bookmarked a few good ideas to remember for your room next year.

 The quintessential dorm room accent lighting, Christmas lights can be found in nearly every stylish room, in countless arrangements.
 They’re inexpensive, chic, and can make a room instantly feel warmer and cozier.